-Recent additions to the plasma tubes for use with Rife systems are what I call the "Super Tube".
-This tube was developed jointly by Jim Bare and myself, and after extensive testing Jim has determined that the Super Tube is one of the most powerful in terms of generating effects, particularly if the tube is pulsed.
+Recent additions to the plasma tubes for use with Rife systems are what are called the "Super Tube".
+This tube, after extensive testing, has shown that the Super Tube is one of the most powerful in terms of generating effects, particularly if the tube is pulsed.

 The other version is the same size tube which has normal 100% Argon in it.
 This tube is also very easy to light and very stable and runs very nicely at the lower power levels...in the 90 watt range.
 The color of the plasma is the typical Mauve of Argon.

 The Super Tube photo below is shown in an energized state.